Haplogroup H (mtDNA): H14

 The root level of H14 is found in northwestern Europeans, such as in Ireland.

 Its subclade H14a is encountered among such populations as Armenians from Turkey, Sardinians from Italy, and Persian Jews and Iraqi Jews.
 The branch H14a2 is present among Romani people from Spain and Croats and is common in Iran.

 Its subclade H14b has a presence in many European and West Asian populations including Assyrian people, Persians and Armenians from Iran, and people in Tuscany (central Italy), Switzerland, Germany, Ireland, Spain, and Qatar.
 The branch H14b1 is especially prevalent in France but also found in neighboring Monaco and in Scotland.
 The branch H14b3 has been found in Armenians from Artsakh and people from Armenia, Turkey, Saudi Arabia, Italy, and Scotland.
 H14b4 is in Italy and Germany.

 H15

 H15 includes the base level and the branches H15a and H15b.
 H15a1b is present in Greeks.
 H15b is present in Armenians, Druze, Ashkenazi Jews, Danes, and other peoples of Europe and the Near East.

 H16

 H16 is encountered in numerous European populations, such as Norway and England.
 Its subclade H16a is found in Czechs and in Germany, Scotland, and the Netherlands.
 H16a1 is similarly found in Europe, including in Denmark.
 H16b is another common branch and among other places is present in Sardinia.
+H16c was found in archaeological human remains from Iron Age cemetery in Lejasbitēni, Latvia; it is currently found in Sweden, Great Britain, Lithuania, Poland, Germany, Latvia and elsewhere.
 H16d is found in Italy, France, Ireland, England, and other parts of Europe.
-H16e is especially found in Sweden.
+H16e is especially common in Sweden.

+In July 2008 ancient mtDNA from an individual called Paglicci 23, whose remains were dated to 28,000 years ago and excavated from Paglicci Cave (Apulia, Italy), were found to be identical to the Cambridge Reference Sequence in HVR1.